 So if an employee assaults or attacks a patron while the worker is acting in the course and scope of employment, the company could be liable for this action, even though the company couldn’t have anticipated the incident.

-One can also assert vicarious liability against the owner of a dangerous instrumentality, such as a car.
+Our Fort Lauderdale negligent security attorneys can also assert vicarious liability against the owner of a dangerous instrumentality, such as a car.

 And finally, there is premises liability for third-party criminal attacks.
 Liability for negligent security is predicated on this exception, where defendant had control of a property on which the tort was committed, had a duty to plaintiff and breached that duty by failing to ensure proper security.Elements of Negligent Security Claim